keguigong/learning-javascript/README.md

-# TypeScript Basics Learning
+# EcmaScript 6 and TypeScript Learing Basics

-Many thanks to @xcatliu https://ts.xcatliu.com/.